-Desenio Group ("Desenio") is the leading e-commerce company in affordable wall art in Europe and aims to become the leading company in North America.
-Customers are offered a unique and curated range of around 9,600 motifs, as well as frames and accessories in 37 countries via 51 local websites.
-Sales take place directly to customers without the use of retailers, wholesalers, or distributors,
+Desenio Group ("Desenio") is the leading e-commerce company in affordable wall art in Europe, and aims to become the leading company in North America.
+Customers are offered a unique and curated range of around 9,000 motifs, as well as frames and accessories in 37 countries.
+Sales take place directly to customers without the use of retailers, wholesalers or distributors.